argv1/twitter_bot/Readme.md

-# twitter_follow
+# Simple Twitter Bot
 ======================

 ## Purpose
-Subscribe to twitter users by selenium webdriver
+Simple twitter bot to follow users by selenium webdriver

 ## Usage
 run pip to ensure all requirements are fulfilled